mizz141/PlexAniSync-Mappings/README.md

 Enter the Variables according to the [dockerHub](https://hub.docker.com/r/rickdb/plexanisync/)

-Configure the Path to be in your AppData folder named `PlexAniSync-Mappings` and create that folder.
+Configure the Path to be in your AppData folder named `PlexAniSync-Mappings`.

 **Installation of the Mappings**